nvim-neo-tree/neo-tree.nvim/README.md

         enable_git_status = true,
         enable_diagnostics = true,
         filesystem = {
+          filters = { --These filters are applied to both browsing and searching show_hidden = false,
+            respect_gitignore = true,
+          },
           follow_current_file = false, -- This will find and focus the file in the -- active buffer every time the current file is changed while the tree is open. use_libuv_file_watcher = false, -- This will use the OS level file watchers